Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 ## How to make course secret
 Once the course is created, it can be made hidden.
 This means joining the course channel is only possible via link.
 To make a secret course use the `/hide` command followed by the course name. e.g. `/hide wepa`.
 The secret courses can be identified by the lock emoji.

 To make the course public again use the `/unhide` command followed by the course name. e.g. `/unhide wepa`.
-Public courses can be found with `/courses` command, unlike secret courses.
+Public courses can be found with `/courses` command and with `/join` command, unlike secret courses.

 ### List of commands